anisrfd/open-source-apis/README.md

 ## Pokemon
 To use the pokemon api you need to use 'https://pokeapi.co/api/v2/pokemon/'.
 Using this api you will get pokemon information.

+## URL Shorten
+To use the url shorten you have to get the API key from 'https://dev.bitly.com/'.
+To use it need to export the API key using 'URL_SHORTEN_API_KEY' name.
+Now call 'get_short_url' this method by providing the url you want to short.